fabian0702/knecht/README.md

 **host**: the host which the container listens on, usually just localhost
 **port**: the port the binary listens on
 **container_id**: (optional) the id / name of a existing container to attach too instead of creating a new one
+**use_nsenter**: if enabled knecht uses nsenter inside the container to enter the namespace of the process allowing debuging in additional sandboxing like nsjail
+**pid**: attach directly to target pid, useful if there is some init logic but you still want the debug capabilities
+**docker_run_kwargs**: this enables passing additionals args to docker run when knecht starts a new container (like privileged for nsjail)
 **ssl/exe/...**: (optional) the normal arguments for a pwntools remote / process object